ROME WAR CEMETERY

 GPS Co-ordinates: Latitude: 41.87502, Longitude: 12.477238.

-Due to frequent vandalism and thefts, it is now necessary to keep the cemetery padlocked when the gardener is not present.
+The cemetery may be visited at any time.
+Please note that it is now necessary to keep the cemetery padlocked outside of the gardeners working hours due to frequent theft and vandalism.
 The Combination number for the padlock is 1221 and the padlock is located at the rear of the gate, behind the two handles.

 Wheelchair access to the cemetery is possible, but may be by alternative entrance.
-For further information regarding wheelchair access, please contact our Enquiries Section on 01628 507200.
+For further information and enquiries please contact email@example.com

 On 3 September 1943 the Allies invaded the Italian mainland, the invasion coinciding with an armistice made with the Italians who then re-entered the war on the Allied side.